^

 • traumatic and burn injuries;

-• musculoskeletal diseases, osteoporosis;
+• musculoskeletal pathologies, osteoporosis;

 • intoxication of the body, toxicosis;

-• heart failure, heart attacks;
+• heart failure, infarctions;

-• condition before and after medications;
+• condition before and after taking medications;

-• pre-postoperative condition;
+• pre- and postoperative condition;

-• Pregnancy, preparation for conception, etc.
+• pregnancy, preparation for conception, etc.

-Preparation for biochemical analysis of blood
+Preparation for a biochemical blood test

 Who to contact?

-Biochemical blood test for pregnancy
+Biochemical blood test during pregnancy

 • pigment index (bilirubin content);

-• number of nitrogenous substances;
+• amount of nitrogenous substances;

 Decoding of biochemical blood test